 As time will progress and the world will see more information suppressed and errors of omission by China related to COVID-19, there would be more questions raised on the future model of China in contrast to democracy.

 This divergence could become the seed of a new Cold War of the 21st century.

 Model question for practice:

-Note: ClearIAS in partnership with McGraw Hill is organising a 5-day webinar series on various topics under International Relations.
+Note: ClearIAS in partnership with McGraw Hill is organizing a 5-day webinar series on various topics under International Relations.
 The 5-webinars (FREE) will be handled by Mr. Pavneet Singh, author of the book ‘International Relations’.
-More details here.
+More details are here.